AfzalivE/afzalive.github.io/_posts/2017-09-06-swipe-cards-android.md

 {% video /assets/img/posts/2017-09-06/swipecards-2.mp4 720 480 %}

-### Snap it back
+### Determine the action

-Another feature of the swipeable cards is that they snap back to their original position based on certain pre-requisites.
+Now, we need to decide what constitutes as a succesful swipe, and also if it's a left swipe, a right swipe, or a cancel action.
 For simplicity, we'll only focus on horizontal movement, it should be easy to do the same vertically if needed.
-Let's set those requirements right now:
+Let's set the requirements for a successful swipe:

-- Drag progress is less than 0.3
+- Drag progress is greater than 0.3
-- User is dragging back towards the original position
+- User is dragging away from the original position

 The first one is simple.
 When the user finishes the drag and lifts their finger up, we simply get the progress and see if it's greater than 0.3 or less than -0.3.
+Greater than 0.3 means a right swipe, less than -0.3 means a left swipe.
+Anything in the middle is a cancel action.

 ```java
     public static final double PROGRESS_THRESHOLD = 0.3;